NoxiousChain/RAiD-adblocker/README.md

 ## ⚠️ Disclaimer

-RAiD AdBlocker is an open-source project aimed at improving user experience.
-Use responsibly, and note that some websites may detect ad blockers.
+RAiD AdBlocker is an open-source project that aims to improve user experience.
+You should use it responsibly, and some websites may detect ad blockers.

 ## 💡 Contribution